rthelionheart24/eecs587_term-project/README.md

 $$ M = O^R * S $$

 ![Alt text](num_outcomesVSruntime.png)
-*Runtime vs Input Size (Varying Number of possible outcomes for non-deterministic operators) O = [1,2,3,4,5,6,7,8,9,10], R = 5, S = 10*
+*Figure 7: Runtime vs Input Size (Varying Number of possible outcomes for non-deterministic operators) O = [1,2,3,4,5,6,7,8,9,10], R = 5, S = 10*

 Linearly increasing the number of possible outcomes for the non-deterministic operators have a polynomial effect on the input size.
 As we can see in the figure, as we increase the number of possible outcome linearly, the runtime increases in a manner that is slower than the polynomial function $x^5$.
 This indicates that we are achieving super-linear speedup.

 ![Alt text](num_random_varsVSruntime.png)
-*Runtime vs Input Size (Varying Number of random operators), O = 8, R = 5, S = [1,2,3,4,5,6,7,8,9]*
+*Figure 8: Runtime vs Input Size (Varying Number of random operators), O = 8, R = 5, S = [1,2,3,4,5,6,7,8,9]*

 Linearly increasing the number of random operators have an exponential impact on the input size.
 As we can see in the figure, as the input size increasese exponentially, the runtime increases sub-exponentially in the beginning and eventually increases exponentially.
 This indicates that we are achieving super-linear speedup.
-One possible reason that the speedup slows down when scaling R is that the bandwith usage of the GPU is saturated.
+One possible reason that the speedup slows down when scaling R is that the bandwidth usage of the GPU is saturated.

 ![Alt text](num_shotsVSruntime.png)
-*Runtime vs Input Size (Varying Number of shots), O = 8, R = [1,2,3,4,5,6,7,8,9], S = 4*
+*Figure 9: Runtime vs Input Size (Varying Number of shots), O = 8, R = [1,2,3,4,5,6,7,8,9], S = 4*

 Linearly increasing the number of shots have a linear impact on the input size.
 As we can see in the figure, as the input size increases linearly, the runtime increases linearly as well.
 This indicates that we are achieving linear speedup.
-One possible reason that the speedup isn't super-linear when scaling S is that the bandwith usage of the GPU isn't utilized to its full potential given the way we allocate different shots in the memory.
+One possible reason that the speedup isn't super-linear when scaling S is that the bandwidth usage of the GPU isn't utilized to its full potential given the way we allocate different shots in the memory.
 The way we organize the memory results in different shots being very far away from each other and the bandwidth of GPU isn't big enough to compensate for the latency of accessing memory that is far away.
 The potential solution is to use approach 2, where shots at the same states are contiguous in memory.
 However, as soon as the batch size supercedes the warp size, we will witness slowing speedup due to memory access pattern.

 # Conclusion

 Overall, we are able to achieve super-linear speedup.
 We are only able to achieve linear speedup in the case where we scale the number of shots per batch.
-Our design put different shows far away from each other in memory, which results in multiple access to memory when applying the same operator to all shots.
+Our design put different shots far away from each other in memory, which results in multiple access to memory when applying the same operator to all shots.
 Approach 1 does a better job here in theory because shots are packed together, so fewer memory access is needed to apply the same operator to all shots.
-Neverhteless, approach 2 ensures better speedup within each shot since states of the same shot are contiguous in memory.
+Nevertheless, approach 2 ensures better speedup within each shot since states of the same shot are contiguous in memory.

 # Future Work and Thoughts